How to Find a RICS Surveyor

 4. Specialist Services

 If the property you’re going to be buying has complications or requires specific specialist care and knowledge, you can narrow down your search for a surveyor.
 If the property has a damp problem, see if your surveyor can also offer a damp survey, too.
-This won’t always be possible, but it’s always a good idea to talk to the surveyor and see if they can pay particular attention to any specific concerns that you have
+This won’t always be possible, but it’s always a good idea to talk to the surveyor and see if they can pay particular attention to any specific concerns that you have.

 When Do I Need a Surveyor?

-If the property you’re buying is a new-build - You will need a snagging list if you’re buying a new build home.
+If the property you’re buying is a new-build - You will need a Snagging Survey if you’re buying a new build home.
 There shouldn’t be major issues as the house hasn't been previously owned, so there isn't always a need for a traditional property survey, although many people also like to arrange a Condition Report just to be sure and pick up on any significant matters that sometimes arise.

-If the property you’re buying is conventional and fairly new - You will usually need a home condition report if the property is modern, recently built and remains in a good condition.
+If the property you’re buying is conventional and fairly new - You will usually need a home Condition Report if the property is modern, recently built and remains in a good condition.
 This survey is the most basic and will tend to focus on any key areas of significant concern, but will leave out much of the detail of the other reports where it doesn’t apply.

-If the property you’re buying is less than 50 years old - You will probably need a homebuyer report if the house you’re buying is relatively new, built with modern and common materials.
+If the property you’re buying is less than 50 years old - You will probably need a HomeBuyer Report if the house you’re buying is relatively new, built with modern and common materials.
 This is the most common survey, it’s also cheaper than a building survey.

-If the property you’re buying is over 50 years old - You will need a building survey if the house you’re buying is an older or listed building that needs or has had major renovation work.
+If the property you’re buying is over 50 years old - You will need a Building Survey if the house you’re buying is an older or listed building that needs or has had major renovation work.
 This is the most comprehensive survey as it will carry out an in-depth assessment of the house.